-What Tuel did last year was make the team better, though the 2-10 record doesn’t look all that much brighter than the 2-11 and 1-11 seasons before.
+What Tuel did last year was make the team better, though the 2-10 record doesn’t look any brighter than the 2-11 and 1-11 seasons before.
 But the Cougars competed, especially down the stretch.

 That led to a confident attitude going into the season opener against Idaho State last Saturday.
 Until Tuel woke up fighting a flu bug.
 And losing.

-Lobbestael, Tuel’s roomie, gathered the quarterbacks together and tried to help Tuel get ready.
+Lobbestael, Tuel’s roommate, gathered the quarterbacks together and tried to help Tuel get ready.
 The training staff got involved.
-An hour before kick off, Lobbestael was told he would be starting, though Tuel was feeling better.
+An hour before kickoff, Lobbestael was told he would be starting, though Tuel was feeling better.

-“It was kind of fun just finding out when I did,” Lobbestael says, though adding the circumstances could have been better.
-And they were about to get worse.
+“It was kind of fun just finding out when I did,” Lobbestael said.

-After Lobbestael led WSU to two quick touchdowns – he would finish 14 of 19 with two touchdown tosses and 230 yards, just off his career best – Tuel was feeling well enough to go in.
+After Lobbestael led WSU to two quick touchdowns – he would finish 14-of-19 passing for 230 yards and two TDs, just off his career best – Tuel was feeling well enough to go in.
 A scramble down near the goal line netted zero yards and one broken collarbone.

 After the 64-21 win, the job was once again Lobbestael’s.